flex94/Python/cpabien/README.md

 # cpabien

-Some test project to learn how to scrap a webiste.
+Some test project to learn how to scrap a website.

 Caution, some contents offered on cpabien are subject to copyright.